See our website for details.

 January, October, July, April

-- Full-time PhD students are allocated study spaces with computing facilities, networked information and access to email and the Internet.
+- The School has a dedicated suite for its research students with computing facilities, networked information and access to email and Internet;

-- The School makes funding available each year for PGR students who wish to attend conferences/undertake library or archive visits in order to assist with their PhD studies.
+- The School makes funding available each year for postgraduate research students who wish to attend conferences or undertake library archive visits that are related to their PhD studies.

 Qualification and course duration